13cohene/my-second-repository/README.md

 Important steps for Git workflow:

+I'm making a chang to reflect git branches

 1. Git Init in the repository
 2. Create a .gitignore file
 3. Create changes to project files